decrn/tilogics/ARTIFACT.md

 | Corollary 4.10      | Relatedness of algo typing         | `Related/Gen/Synthesise.v:91`  |
 | Theorem 4.2 (again) | Generator correctness (via logrel) | `Related/Gen/Synthesise.v:103` |

-## Haskell implementation

 ## Benchmarking

 In order to benchmark the performance of the extracted code, we provide a small synthetic benchmark that infers (and elaborates) the types of increasingly larger Church numerals and (possibly) worst-case terms.

 The scripts to generate these terms can be found in the `util` directory.
+We have already generated these increasingly large Church numerals and worst-case terms.
+They can be found in the `examples/` directory besides other -- more realistic -- example programs.

 To run the benchmark, it is sufficient to run `make bench`, provided that Coq compilation, extraction and Haskell compilation have succeeded.
+This make target will invoke `hyperfine`.

-The result of the benchmark can be found in the `bench/` directory.
-Each run will produce a short markdown summary of the execution times.
+The result of the benchmark can then be found in the `bench/` directory.
+Each run will produce a short markdown summary of the execution times together with some small statistics.